Would you be surprised to hear that, “what you eat may influence how you breathe”?

 3. Stay hydrated always

-Patients with bronchiectasis also suffer from lung secretions that leads to dehydration and increased risk of infection.
+Patients with bronchiectasis also suffer from lung secretions that lead to dehydration and increased risk of infection.

 Drinking plenty of water will not help keep you hydrated, but also assisting in thinning the mucus for easier removal.